mekanik20/meet/README.md

-# meet app

-Objective
+Meet App
+---

+Objective:
 To build a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.
 ---

-Key Features
+Key Features:
 1. Filter events by city.
 2. Show/hide event details.
 3. Specify number of events.